-Unlike IPv4, IPv6 is generally assigned to End Sites in fixed amounts (e.g. /48).
-The actual usage of addresses within each assignment will be low when compared to IPv4 assignments.
-In IPv6, "utilisation" is only measured in terms of the bits to the left of the /48 boundary.
-In other words, "utilisation" refers to the assignment of /48s to End Sites and not the number of addresses assigned within individual /48s at those End Sites.
+The actual usage of addresses within each assignment may be low when compared to IPv4 assignments.
+In IPv6, "utilisation" is only measured in terms of the bits to the left of the efficiency measurement unit (/56).
+In other words, "utilisation" effectively refers to the assignment of network prefixes to End Sites and not the number of addresses assigned within individual End Site assignments.

-Throughout this document, the term "utilisation" refers to the allocation of /48s to End Sites and not the number of addresses assigned within individual /48s within those End Sites.
+Throughout this document, the term "utilisation" refers to the assignment of network prefixes to End Sites and not the number of addresses assigned within individual subnets within those End Sites.